 Phonological CorpusTools (PCT) is a freely available open-source tool for doing phonological analysis on transcribed corpora.
 For the latest information, please refer to the PCT website.
 PCT is intended to be an analysis aid for researchers who are specifically interested in investigating the relationships that may hold between individual sounds in a language.
 There is an ever-increasing interest in exploring the roles of frequency and usage in understanding phonological phenomena (e.g., [Bybee2001], [Ernestus2011], [Frisch2011]), but many corpora and existing corpus-analysis software tools are focused on dialogue- and sentence-level analysis, and/or the computational skills needed to efficiently handle large corpora can be daunting to learn.

-PCT is designed with the phonologist in mind and has an easy-to-use graphical user interface that requires no programming knowledge, though it can also be used with a command-line interface,1 and all of the original code is freely available for those who would like access to the source.
+PCT is designed with the phonologist in mind and has an easy-to-use graphical user interface that requires no programming knowledge, and all of the original code (written in Python) is freely available for those who would like access to the source (though we do not actively provide tech support for API functionality).
 It specifically includes the following capabilities:

-The software can make use of pre-existing freely available corpora (e.g., the IPHOD corpus; [IPHOD]), which are included with the system, or a user may upload his or her own corpus in several formats.
+The software can make use of pre-existing freely available corpora (e.g., the IPHOD corpus; [IPHOD]), which are included with the system, or a user may upload their own corpus in several formats.
 First, lexical lists with transcription and token frequency information can be directly uploaded; such a list is what is deemed a “corpus” by PCT.
 Second, raw running text (orthographically and/or phonetically transcribed) can be uploaded and turned into lexical lists in columnar format (corpora) for subsequent analysis.
-Raw sound files accompanied by Praat TextGrids [PRAAT] may also be uploaded for analyses of acoustic similarity, and certain pre-existing special types of corpora can be uploaded natively (Buckeye [BUCKEYE], TIMIT [TIMIT]).
+Raw sound files accompanied by Praat TextGrids [PRAAT] may also be uploaded for analyses of acoustic similarity, and certain pre-existing special types of corpora can be uploaded natively (Buckeye [BUCKEYE]).
 Orthographic corpora can have their transcriptions “looked up” in a pre-existing transcribed corpus of the same language.

 Analysis can be done using type or token frequency, if token frequency is available in the corpus.
 All analyses are presented both on screen and saved to plain .txt files in user-specfied locations.